Science is all around us. You can help scientists by participating in Ohio’s very own BioBlitz!

 On the app: Join our project so that you can identify species within the project.
 Under the upper left hand side dropdown, select “Projects.”
 Tap the magnifying glass to search for our project: “COSI Science Festival BioBlitz 2022.”
 Within that project, you can click on any observation to suggest an identification.
 On the observation page, you will see photos taken of the organism.
 Click the comment button (in the middle) to add an ID suggestion.

 Your suggestion may agree or disagree with other identifications.
 That’s okay – this is how iNaturalist works!
 When enough people agree on an identification, it will be considered Research Grade.

 Yes!
 And we have created materials to help you do so, which will vary depending on what grade level you teach.
-We hope you will be able to use iNaturalist in your classroom to help your students see and appreciate the biodiversity of their own community.
+Click here to view the Educator’s Guide.
+We hope you will be able to use iNaturalist to help your students see and appreciate the biodiversity of their own community.

 Here’s how to make your observations count:

 1. Take good pictures!
 Make sure the organism is in focus.
 Consider taking a few pictures from different angles to help with identification.

 2. Make sure that the date, time, and location are tracked.
 You can add these manually (you will need to be specific) or just allow your phone to track them.
 Observations will only count if they were collected in Ohio during the BioBlitz event.

 3. Make sure you are taking pictures of plants and animals in the wild – not captive (your pet) or cultivated (your garden).
 It’s okay to practice with those observations, but they should be marked “captive/cultivated” and will be considered casual observations on the platform.

 4. Please do not take pictures of humans for iNaturalist; remember that these images go public immediately and will be flagged.

 On the computer: You can find the project page at https://www.inaturalist.org/projects/2022-cosi-science-festival-bioblitz